 Shelves can be adjusted to match the way you use your refrigerator.
+Glass and wire shelves are strong enough to hold bottles, milk and other heavy food items.

-To remove glass shelves:
+To remove shelves:

 - 1. Remove items from shelf.

 - 2. Tilt shelf up at front.

 - 3. Lift back of shelf.

 - 4. Pull shelf straight out.